YtnbFirewings/gsym/README.md

 the header, address table, address info offsets, files and the actual address info data.
 This section is named "__gsym" in mach-o and ".gsym" in all other file formats.
 The symbolication information requires a string table.
-The string table section name is specified in the header.
-This allows the string table to share strings from an existing string table (like ".strtab" or ".debug_str") or it can have its own stand alone string table.
+The string table is specified in the GSYM header with a string table file offset and string table byte size.
+This allows the string table to share strings with existing string tables (like ".strtab" or ".debug_str") or it can have its own stand alone string table.

 ### The format of the main section section is:
 #### HEADER